 Powers and Abilities

-Shao Kahn is outfitted with distinctive battle armor and wields a large war hammer referred to as the Wrath Hammer.
+Weapons and armors: Shao Kahn is outfitted with distinctive battle armor and wields a large war hammer referred to as the Wrath Hammer.
+He usually uses his hammer to brutally smash enemies into pieces.
 Shao Kahn wears a mask with a skull-like motif design.
-His armor has several spikes and skull like designs incorporated into them.
-Shao Kahn has several horns in place of her and glowing red eyes.
+His armor has several spikes and skull-like designs incorporated into them.

 - Height: 7'2"